MR6996/ChromaticTuner/README.md

 The aim of the project have been the production of an application that a musician can use for tune his instruments.

 This application use a Pitch Detection Algorithm (MPM algorithm [See references](#references)), for identify the pitch of a sound recorded by the microphone.
+This implementation runs in real-time recording for a small delta of time and applaying the algorithm.

+The User-Interface show to the user the nearest note calculated starting from the pitch identified.
 </br></br>
 The application provides a dialog box for set the user preferences, such as:
    * the frequency of A4;